 pinch of sugar

-The oil is should not be hot, slowly cook peanuts for 10-15 minutes or just until peanuts become golden brown.
+2. The oil should not be too hot, you need to slowly cook peanuts for 10-15 minutes or just until peanuts become golden brown or cooked through.
 Peanuts should be cooked slowly over LOW HEAT.
 Otherwise, if you cook it in medium fire, it will burn outside quickly and still raw in the inside.

-Stir the peanuts every once in a while, to even out cooking.
+3. Stir the peanuts every once in a while, to even out cooking and check if its well done and crunchy.
+Turn off heat once done.

 *For seller, they put large slices of labuyo so buyers can easily spot the spicy and the non spicy.

-You can also sell it in small plastic tubs for business.
+You can also sell it in small plastic tubs or plastic bottles for business.
 Great food business idea you can start for 2019!